Spousal/Partner Abuse Detection and Intervention CE Course – Online CE Course

 - Discuss at least two implications for prevention.

-- Identify at least two resources and referrals.
+- Identify at least two relevant resources.

 In addition to the course objectives listed above, this course addresses the following content areas related to spousal and partner abuse: